Alila Villas Uluwatu does it. So do Chiawa and Old Mondoro Camps.

 AndBeyond is also helping to move up to 100 rhinos from South Africa (a high-risk poaching environment) to Botswana (known for its anti-poaching initiatives).

-We’ve chilled out at andBeyond’s barefoot private paradise on tiny Mnemba Island, just off the coast of Zanzibar.
+We’ve chilled out at andBeyond Mnemba Island, a barefoot private-island paradise, just off the coast of Zanzibar.

 Here too, andBeyond has put into action its company ethos of “care of the land, care of the wildlife, care of the people.”